zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 ### Tolerance to off-by-one error for an individual TLU

 The first way to set error probabilities in Concrete ML is at the local level, by directly setting the tolerance to error of each individual TLU operation (such as activation functions for a neuron output).
 This tolerance is referred to as `p_error`.
 A given PBS operation has a `1 - p_error` chance of being correct 100% of the time.
 The successful evaluation here means that the value decrypted after FHE evaluation is exactly the same as the one that would be computed in the clear.
-Otherwise, off-by-one errors might occur, which may not actually reduce model accuracy in practice.
+Otherwise, off-by-one errors might occur, but, in practice, these errors are not necessarily problematic if they are sufficiently rare.

 For simplicity, it is best to use [default options](advanced_features.md#using-default-error-probability), irrespective of the type of model.
 Especially for deep neural networks, default values may be too pessimistic, reducing computation speed without any improvement in accuracy.
 For deep neural networks, some TLU errors might not affect the accuracy of the network, so `p_error` can be safely increased (e.g., see CIFAR classifications in [our showcase](../getting-started/showcase.md)).